ChrstphrHll/npc_gen/students/Terek Nushala.md

   int: 17
   str: 11
   wis: 14
-track: Protection
-trait: I eat like a pig and have bad manners.
-trait1: Circumspect
-trait2: Ridiculous
 year: 2
+guild: Fiesn
+partyID: 27
 ---
 # Terek Nushala
 ---
 ### Description
 - 2nd year Triton Wizard in Fiesn
-- straight strawberry blond hair that's hanging down to their back, Pale Green eyes, and Deep Blue skin
+- straight strawberry blond hair that's hanging down to their back, Red eyes, and Deep Blue skin
 - Is Circumspect and Ridiculous, and has Self-Fulfillment as their ideal

 ### Organizations